galosandoval/cooksysfinalFE/README.md

 # cooksysfinalFE

-## Here is a quick video of the project I worked on for Cook Systems.
+## Here is a project I worked on for Cook Systems.

-This app is designed for users to be able to keep track of the people on their team, projects a team is working on, and their profile information.
+This app is designed for users be able to keep track of the people of their team, projects a team is working on, and their profile information.
+The features that I worked on include the Login page, the Users, Teams, and Profile tabs, and the logout button.

 A snapshot of what I worked on for this project.